-It is very easy to wish that our consumers would take what we give them, but unfortunately the world doesn’t work like that.
+It is very easy to wish that our consumers would take what we give them, but unfortunately, the world doesn’t work like that.
 You can’t force someone to eat a pizza if they don’t want to.
 Even though we think it tastes great, and they should like it too.
-So how do we design a product, brand or website without shoving our own ideals down each other’s throats.

-So how does all this apply to a humble website, you might ask.
 A website is almost always a source of information.
 Visitors want to find out who we are, what our product is, how we can help them, and why they should choose us.
-If we’re missing this crucial information, our visitors may continue to search else where for information about us or, more likely, they will move on to the next candidate.
+If we’re missing this crucial information, our visitors may continue to search elsewhere for information about us or, more likely, they will move on.

-Maybe we have created a solution.
-Our website looks great, it has an About Us page, a list of Product Features and a snazzy Contact Us page.
+Maybe our website looks great, it has an About Us page, a list of Product Features and a snazzy Contact Us page.
 It does everything it needs to do.